 - Real-time bi-directional sync via webhooks

-- Team sync features (share availability across team members)
+- Team sync features

-- Calendar intelligence (suggests meeting times based on participants’ availability)
+- Calendar intelligence (suggests meeting times)

 - Mobile app for iOS and Android